hanpfei/audio-echo/app/src/main/cpp/oboe/docs/FullGuide.md

 * `setContentType(oboe::ContentType contentType)` - The type of content carried
   by the stream.
 * `setInputPreset(oboe::InputPreset inputPreset)` - The recording configuration
-  for an audio input.
+  for an src.audio input.
 * `setSessionId(SessionId sessionId)` - Allocate SessionID to connect to the Java AudioEffects API.

-## Using an audio stream
+## Using an src.audio stream

 ### State transitions